brianmhess/expensivest/README.md

-api/user?user={user}                      | Prints all expenses for "user" api/user_trip?user={user}&trip={trip}     | Prints all expenses for "user" for "trip" api/category?category={category}          | Prints all expenses for "category" api/category/like?category={category}     | Prints all expenses for category like "category" api/category/starting?category={category} | Prints all expenses for category starting with "category" api/amount/gt?amount={amount}             | Prints all expenses for amount greater than "amount" api/add                                   | Adds expense based on POSTed data api/delete                                | Deletes expense based on POSTed data
+api/user?user={user}                      | Prints all expenses for "user" api/user_trip?user={user}&trip={trip}     | Prints all expenses for "user" for "trip" api/category?category={category}          | Prints all expenses for "category" api/amount/gt?amount={amount}             | Prints all expenses for amount greater than "amount" api/add                                   | Adds expense based on POSTed data api/delete                                | Deletes expense based on POSTed data